Why Grass Seed doesn’t Grow! featured image

 High temperatures, humidity, light and sweating are the biggest seed killers.

-Storing in a cool, dark area of a basement or garage are probably the best place, though basements can be humid.
-Away from light is easy, so the main aim then is to keep the grass seed dry and cool.
-Garden sheds get very hot, which can easily ruin your seed in days.
-If you have an old fridge and not much seed to store, this would be perfect.
+Storing in a cool, dark basement or garage is probably the best place, though basements can be humid.
+Away from light is easy, so the main aim is to keep the grass seed dry and cool.
+Garden sheds get very hot, quickly ruining your seed in days.
+This would be perfect if you have an old fridge and not much seed to store.